wazo-platform/wazo-doc/source/administration/ivr/ivr.rst

 -------------------------------

 First step, you need to create a configuration file, that contain an asterisk context and your IVR dialpan.
-In our exemple, both (file and context) are named dp-ivr-exemple.
+In our example, both (file and context) are named dp-ivr-exemple.

 .. figure:: images/ivr1.png

-Copy all these lines in the newly created configuration file (in our case, dp-ivr-example) :
+Copy all these lines in the newly created configuration file (in our case, dp-ivr-exemple) :

 ::